Rusty112358/Power-Platform/README.md

 Profits R Us is a fictitious business that I created to illustrate some of my capabilities.

 This repository is a work in progress.
 Power BI solution is designed to analyze sales data and make recommended changes to the sales margins based upon current sales data.
-The adjustments allow the business to capture loss revenue through improperly adjusted margin.
+The adjustments allow the business to capture lost revenue through improperly adjusted margins.
 Other dashboards within Power BI show the customers, inventory and sales activities.

 The project transforms raw data into actionable insights through a series of automated ETL processes and intuitive visualizations.